hashicorp/terraform-provider-google/website/docs/r/compute_instance_group_manager.html.markdown

 * `instance_template` - (Optional) The full URL to an instance template from which all new instances will be created.
 Conflicts with `version` (see [documentation](https://cloud.google.com/compute/docs/instance-groups/updating-managed-instance-groups#relationship_between_instancetemplate_properties_for_a_managed_instance_group))

-* `version` - (Optional) Application versions managed by this instance group. each version deals with a specific instance template, allowing canary release scenarios.
+* `version` - (Optional) Application versions managed by this instance group.
+Each version deals with a specific instance template, allowing canary release scenarios.
     Conflicts with `instance_template`.
 Structure is documented below.
+Beware that exactly one version must not specify a target size.
+It means that versions with a target size will respect the setting, and the one without target size will be applied to all remaining Instances (top level target_size - each version target_size).

 * `name` - (Required) The name of the instance group manager.
 Must be 1-63 characters long and comply with